Samarkand Region

-Samarqand Region also has significant natural resources, including construction materials such as marble, granite, limestone, carbonate, and chalk.
+Samarkand Region also has significant natural resources, including construction materials such as marble, granite, limestone, carbonate, and chalk.
 The region's major agricultural activities are cotton and cereal growing, winemaking and sericulture.
 Metal processing (spare parts for automobiles and combines), food processing, textiles, and ceramics are the area's most active industries.

-The region has a well-developed transport infrastructure, with over 400 km of railways and 4100 km of surfaced roads.
+The region has a well-developed transport infrastructure, with over 400 km of railways and 4,100 km of surfaced roads.
 The telecommunication infrastructure is also well developed.

 Administrative divisions

-The Samarqand Region consists of 14 districts (listed below) and two district-level cities: Samarkand (Samarqand) and Kattakurgan (Kattaqoʻrgʻon).
+The Samarkand Region consists of 14 districts (listed below) and two district-level cities: Samarkand (Samarqand) and Kattakurgan (Kattaqoʻrgʻon).

-There are 11 cities (Samarkand, Kattakurgan, Bulungʻur, Jomboy, Ishtixon, Oqtosh, Payariq, Chelak, Juma, Nurobod, Urgut) and 88 urban-type settlements in the Samarqand Region.
+There are 11 cities (Samarkand, Kattakurgan, Bulungʻur, Jomboy, Ishtixon, Oqtosh, Payariq, Chelak, Juma, Nurobod, Urgut) and 88 urban-type settlements in the Samarkand Region.